AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/account-based-web-marketing/create-a-new-account-list.md

 ## Delete a Named [!UICONTROL Account List] {#delete-a-named-account-list}

-1. On the **Account Lists** page, click the Delete icon of the list you wish to delete.
+1. On the **[!UICONTROL Account Lists]** page, click the Delete icon of the list you wish to delete.

    ![](assets/create-new-account-list-delete.jpg)